-Take a tour or enjoy a program at the State Library of New South Wales and discover its history, services and resources.
+Take a tour at the State Library of New South Wales and discover its history, services and resources.
 Discover the Library with an student tour, enjoy a History and Heritage tour or visit the Shakespeare Room.

 Enjoy a free one hour Volunteer-led History and Heritage tour of the Library.